-Download a PDF of the Transition to a new assessment model for internationally qualified nurses and midwives (47.5 KB,PDF)
+Download a PDF copy of this Fact sheet: Transition to a new assessment model for internationally qualified nurses and midwives (114 KB,PDF)

 The Nursing and Midwifery Board of Australia (NMBA) undertakes functions as set by the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).
 The NMBA regulates the practice of nursing and midwifery in Australia, and one of its key roles is to protect the public.
 The NMBA does this by developing standards, codes and guidelines which together establish the requirements for the professional and safe practice of nurses and midwives in Australia.

 As part of its public protection role, the NMBA in partnership with the Australian Health Practitioner Regulation Agency (AHPRA) is responsible for assessing registration applications from internationally qualified nurses and midwives (IQNMs) to ensure they are suitably trained and qualified for registration in Australia.

 This fact sheet answers common queries about the new model of assessment for IQNMs applying for registration in Australia.

 Prior to the commencement of the National Registration and Accreditation Scheme in 2010, the assessment of IQNMs was undertaken by the state and territory boards.
 In 2010, AHPRA developed a national model for the assessment for IQNMs.
 Following a review of assessment processes, the NMBA developed an interim model of assessment for IQNMs which has been in place since 2014.
 The interim model was based on eight qualification assessment criteria and resulted in a more equitable and consistent assessment of IQNM applications.

 The NMBA is moving to a permanent approach in the assessment of IQNMs.
 Changes under the new model include a reduction in the assessment criteria from eight to three, which took effect in January 2019.